syncfusion/blazor-docs/src/treemap/treemap/data-binding.md

 ### Create data access layer to perform data operation

-Now need to create a class called **OrderDataAccessLayer**, which acts as a data access layer to retrieve the records from the database table.
+Now create a class called **OrderDataAccessLayer**, which acts as a data access layer to retrieve the records from the database table.

 ```csharp
     using Microsoft.EntityFrameworkCore;